The Bachelorette's Rachel Lindsay Marries Bryan Abasolo

 While the wedding guest list was initially a point of contention between the two, Bachelor Nation stars Kristina Schulman, Astrid Loch and Bibiana Julian ended up making the cut for the glamorous event.

 The new Mrs. stunned in a breathtaking white gown designed by Randi Rahm.
-The top half of her design featured intricate embroidery with beatiful beading while the bottom of her dress was a tulle dream.
-Bryan also looked dapper and dashing in a grey and off-white tuxedo.
+The top half of her design featured intricate embroidery with beautiful beading, while the bottom of her dress was a tulle dream.
+Bryan also looked dapper and dashing in an off-white tuxedo that featured grey trim.

 The wedding is the final step in a journey to the altar that has spanned the last 24 months, packed with many of the traditional milestones for this couple.